lhearnGit/MediaHunter/README.md

 ## Security
-User Authorization to actions is still under-development, application is not ready for public interaction.
+User Authorization to actions is still under-development, as such this application is not ready for public interaction, and should not be allowed to interact with any PII.

 ## Potential Causes for Errors